Then and now: Big White Ski Resort

 There is also the second biggest pipe in Canada to flip through and a terrain park that will make any shredder giggle like a kid skipping class.
 From Tuesday through Saturday, there is the opportunity for night skiing in case you missed a few runs during the day.

-Not everyone wants to hit the slopes every day of a ski holiday, so the resort offers a wide array of family-friendly activities including snowshoeing, skating, snowmobiling, tubing, dog sledding, Nordic skiing and ice climbing.
+Not everyone wants to hit the slopes every day of a ski holiday, so the resort offers a wide array of family-friendly activities including sleigh rides, snowshoeing, skating, snowmobiling, tubing, dog sledding, and Nordic skiing.

 An array of apres choices